1945 Wheat Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 5. 1945 Wheat Penny Broad Strike Error

-Broad strike errors occur when coins are struck without the retaining collar that normally keeps the planchet in position and forms the coin’s edge.
-This results in a coin that’s slightly larger in diameter than normal with a flat, undefined edge rather than the typical raised rim.
+A broad strike error occurs when the retaining collar — which normally holds the planchet in place and forms the coin’s distinctive raised rim — is absent or fails during striking.
+The result is a coin slightly larger than normal in diameter, with a flat, undefined edge instead of the standard raised rim.

 Also Read: 42 Rare Penny Errors List with Pictures (By Year)

-Where to Sell Your 1945 Wheat Penny ?
+Where to Sell Your 1945 Wheat Penny Value

 Check out now: Best Places To Sell Coins Online (Pros & Cons)